-- 1. High home prices and the lack of rental properties near fire stations is a detriment for the District when recruiting on-call members. - 2.
+- 1. Work with Yakima County Planners regarding station location related to proposed housing projects for ingress, egress and nearest fire station. - 2.
 Consider impact fees for large housing developments to include land for future stations. - 3.
-In the event of a housing crisis, the District should consider building or purchasing affordable housing to rent to members.
+In the event of a housing crisis, the District should consider building or purchasing affordable housing to rent to members to remain on-call.